-The most robust data we have on the extent of weight gain comes from cohort studies of clinic-treated smokers, usually smokers enrolled in clinical trials.
+The most robust data we have on the extent of weight gain after stopping smoking comes from cohort studies of clinic-treated people, usually enrolled in clinical trials.
 Their rigorous assessment of length of abstinence leads to more valid estimates of weight gain after cessation.4 Most people who stop smoking do so without formal clinical support.
-These are typically less dependent smokers and a systematic review found some evidence that lighter smokers gain less weight.5 The review reported that the factor most consistently associated with lower weight gain is higher age at cessation.5 There are contradictory data on whether women gain more weight, but even if weight gain is similar, this represents a greater percentage weight gain in women.5 These characteristics, however, are very poorly predictive meaning that they cannot be used to pick a group at special risk for clinical intervention.2 There is evidence from a twin study that weight gain on cessation is mediated genetically.6
+These people are typically less dependent on tobacco and a systematic review found some evidence that people who smoke less gain less weight.5 The review reported that the factor most consistently associated with lower weight gain is higher age at cessation.5 There are contradictory data on whether women gain more weight, but even if weight gain is similar, this represents a greater percentage weight gain in women.5 These characteristics, however, are very poorly predictive meaning that they cannot be used to pick a group at special risk for clinical intervention.2 There is evidence from a twin study that weight gain on cessation is mediated genetically.6

-Another factor associated with weight gain is past history of weight gain on stopping smoking and it seems likely that this would be the most powerful predictor, but the data are insufficient to be sure.7 In the absence of useful clinical markers, we suggest that monitoring weight gain and intervening early in people gaining more than the mean 1kg/month would be appropriate, but this is based on common sense and not evidence.
+Another factor associated with weight gain is past history of weight gain on stopping smoking and it seems likely that this would be the most powerful predictor, but the data is insufficient to be sure.7 In the absence of useful clinical markers, we suggest that monitoring weight gain and intervening early in people gaining more than the mean 1kg/month would be appropriate, but this is based on common sense and not evidence.